MicrosoftDocs/cpp-docs/docs/cpp/lvalues-and-rvalues-visual-cpp.md

   - "zh-tw"
 ---
 # Lvalues and Rvalues (Visual C++)
 Every C++ expression has a type, and belongs to a *value category*.
 The value categories are the basis for rules that compilers must follow when creating, copying, and moving temporary objects during expression evaluation.
-In C++17 (**Visual Studio version 15.3 and later**) the rules were restated to ensure that all compilers behave identically by not creating objects unless they are actually required.
-The new specified behavior is called "guaranteed copy elision."
-It helps to make your code more portable and efficient and eliminates the need to provide copy and move constructors for types that never use them.

  The C++17 standard defines expression value categories as follows: